A categorical and algebro-geometric theory of localization: Lefschetz-type decompositions from supported classes

 \subsection{Deligne--Mumford stacks}

-\paragraph{Model and formalism.} Let $\mathcal X$ be a Deligne--Mumford stack of finite type over a base for which the $\ell$-adic six-functor formalism is available, for instance over a separably closed field of characteristic prime to $\ell$.
+Let $\mathcal X$ be a Deligne--Mumford stack of finite type over a base for which the $\ell$-adic six-functor formalism is available, for instance over a separably closed field of characteristic prime to $\ell$.
 We work with

 Thus

 whereas for a closed immersion $i:\mathcal Z\hookrightarrow \mathcal X$ one has

 The six operations for sheaves on Artin stacks, hence in particular on Deligne--Mumford stacks, are developed by Laszlo and Olsson in \cite{LO1,LO2}.
 In particular, the recollement triangles, the relevant Cartesian base-change isomorphisms, proper pushforward, and the external tensor product are all available in the stack-theoretic setting.
 Accordingly, the abstract constructions of the paper apply to Deligne--Mumford stacks once the corresponding hypotheses are invoked in the given geometric situation.